fiso64/slsk-batchdl/README.md

   --csv                          Input is a path to a local CSV (override automatic parsing) --time-format <format>         Time format in Length column of the csv file (e.g h:m:s.ms
                                  for durations like 1:04:35.123).
-Default: s --yt-parse                     Enable if the csv file contains YouTube video titles and channel names; attempt to parse them into proper title and artist.
-If the the csv contains an "ID", "URL", or "Description" column then they will be used for parsing too
+Default: s (seconds) --yt-parse                     Enable if the csv file contains YouTube video titles and channel names; attempt to parse them into proper title and artist.
+If the the csv contains an "ID", "URL", or "Description" column then those will be used for parsing as well.

   --string                       Input is a search string (override automatic parsing) -a --aggregate                 Instead of downloading a single track matching the search